ilanddev/javascript-sdk/README.md

-#iland Javascript SDK
+# iland Javascript SDK

-SDK for the browser and node.
+SDK for the browser and node with full support for typescript.